xcart/xcart-docs/_pages/kb_en/general_setup/store_security/gdpr.md

 ## Installing and Configuring the GDPR Addon

-To make your X-Cart 5 based website compliant with the EU legislation on GDPR, install and enable the GDPR addon as described in {% link "Installing Addons from the Marketplace" ref_Vn1mMUw9 %}.
+To make your X-Cart 5 based website compliant with the EU legislation on GDPR, install and enable the GDPR addon as described in {% link "Installing Addons from the X-Cart App Store" ref_Vn1mMUw9 %}.

 Once installed proceed to the addon settings page to configure it.